Loading...

 Download the CSV file or copy the output

-Clean header generation from JSON keys
+Clean header generation from top-level JSON keys

 Works entirely in your browser for maximum privacy